pymor/pymor/docs/source/tutorial_external_solver.rst

     :lines: 39-49
     :language: cpp

 This completes all the C++ code needed for the toy solver itself.
-Next we will make this code usable from Python.
+Next, we will make this code usable from Python.
-We utilize the `pybind11 <https://github.com/pybind/pybind11>`_ library to create a Python `extension module <https://docs.python.org/3/extending/extending.html>`_ named "model", that allows us to manipulate instances of the C++ "Vector" and "DiffusionOperator" classes.
+We utilize the `pybind11 <https://github.com/pybind/pybind11>`_ library to create a Python `extension module <https://docs.python.org/3/extending/extending.html>`_ named `model`, that allows us to manipulate instances of the C++ `Vector` and `DiffusionOperator` classes.

 Binding the solver to Python
 ----------------------------

-All of the extension module related C++ code is defined inside a scope started with
+All of the C++ code related to the extension module is defined inside a scope started with

 .. literalinclude:: minimal_cpp_demo/model.cc
     :lines: 56-57
     :language: cpp

-This tells pybind11 to make the contained symbols accessible in module instance `m` that will be importable by the name 'model'.
+This tells pybind11 to make the contained symbols accessible in the module instance `m` that will be importable by the name `model`.
 Now we create a new pybind11 `class\_` object that wraps the `DiffusionOperator`.
 Note that the module instance is passed to the constructor alongside a name for the Python class and a docstring.
 The second line shows how to define an init function for the Python object by using the special `py:init` object to forward arguments to the C++ constructor.